How to use Twitter from the command line

 curl -s http://twitter.com/osxdaily | grep '' | cut -d">" -f2 | cut -d"<" -f1

-To update your twitter status:
+And to post an update to your twitter status:

 curl -u your_user:your_password -d status='This is My update' https://twitter.com/statuses/update.xml